-I was in a meeting yesterday at work when a startup founder mentioned that, “When you start a startup, you need a second job.”
+I was in a meeting when a startup founder mentioned that, “When you start a startup, you need a second job.”
 And I’m finding that a lot of folks who quit their jobs and go all-in with their startups have to find other sources of income so they can continue to fund their startups or help with their personal finances.

 Given that running a startup is similar to working a full-time job – and sometimes even more demanding, here are some side hustles you can do in a couple of hours a day.